 XT2 Vertical Battery Grip | First Impressions

-First thing you’ll notice when using this grip is that it adds a lot of weight to the camera, but this is not too bothersome because it makes the camera feel like a different class of camera.
-By adding the grip you upgrade the X-T2 from this small and nimble mirrorless camera to a professional feeling camera, with battery life that lasts for days, extra video record times, and increased burst speeds.
+The first thing you’ll notice when using this grip is that it adds a lot of weight to the camera, but this is not too bothersome because it makes the camera feel like a different class of camera.
+By adding the grip, you upgrade the X-T2 from this small, nimble mirrorless camera to a professional-feeling camera with battery life that lasts for days, extra video record times, and increased burst speeds.

-The grip adds a ton of battery life; this to me makes it more than worth it.
-It’s like using a DSLR again where you can go days without having to think about running out of battery life, just charge everything and go!
+The grip adds a ton of battery life, which makes it more than worth it.
+It’s like using a DSLR again, where you can go days without having to think about running out of battery life—just charge everything and go!

 Shooting vertical portraits is a lot easier with the extra grip because you get a shutter release and a focus joystick on the grip as well as a few other buttons.

 Unlike other battery grips, the grip does not plug into the in-camera battery compartment and allows you to keep that battery.
-So if for any reason you need to dump the grip, you just unscrew it, pull it off and you still have your in-camera battery which is usually still at full charge because the grip batteries get used first.
+So if you need to dump the grip, you unscrew it, pull it off, and still have your in-camera battery, which is usually still at full charge because the grip batteries get used first.

 This means if you’re a studio photographer and your two batteries in the grip run dead, you could pull off the grip and start charging them while still using your camera battery because the grip also works as a charger.

-So even if you don’t use the grip every day, it functions as a dual battery charger, which is pretty cool.
+So, even if you don’t use the grip daily, it functions as a dual battery charger, which is pretty cool.

 What I Love & What Could Be Better